Your cookie preferences

 Skip to main content

-Switching broadband might sound complicated, but it's usually pretty simple.
+Switching broadband might sound complicated, but it's usually quick and easy.
 All it takes is a few clicks and a few minutes filling in details, and you're all set.
-Most of the time you won't even need an engineer to get you set up on your new broadband deal.
+Here's a simple guide to the process.

 Nick Baker author headshot